 - settlement payments from car insurance used to pay medical bills

 - dependent's income, including Social Security

-This list is not all inclusive, please click here to see the remaining items that should not be included in Household Income.
+This list is not all inclusive, please refer to the instructions to see the remaining items that should not be included in Household Income.

 What if I am a Part Year Resident?